haskell/haskell-ide-engine/README.md

 cd haskell-ide-engine
 ```

-### Installation with Shake
+### Installation

-Experimental build script for HIE.
-Feedback is appreciated.
 Uses the [shake](https://shakebuild.com/) build system for predictable builds.
 The build script is platform independent and the only prerequisites are that `git` and `stack` are installed.
-The dependency on `make` and other linux specific commands has been dropped.
 It is also required, that the directory output of `stack path --local-bin` is on the path before installation, otherwise the installation of `cabal` will fail and `hie` executables may not be found.
 The installation path is usually `~/.local/bin` on UNIX systems and `C:\Users\User\AppData\Roaming\local\bin` on windows.